Take A Ride On Our Historical Railway

 This track was built by Mr GV Llewelyn in 1911 and was originally named ‘Llewelyn’s Miniature Railway’.
 The first steam train ‘King George V’ ran 17th May 1911 at 3pm.
 The track was sold to Harry Barlow in 1945 when it was renamed ‘Lakeside Miniature Railway’ and the first petrol-driven trains had started running.
 It is the oldest continuously running 15-inch gauge railway in the world and was sold to John Spencer in 1968, then to Don Clark and Graham Leeming in 2001.
 It was purchased in 2016 by Norman Wallis, who has now begun to refurbish and improve the track and surroundings, and hopes to create a heritage museum and improved facilities for everyone.

 The railway will run every day that the main park is open and runs all day 10am – 6pm.
-You can pre-book your tickets here to save time on the day of your visit and your tickets are valid for a return journey.
-Everyone wishing to ride needs a ticket so make sure you include everyone on your booking.
+You can book and pay for your tickets from the driver on the platform at either end of the line.